AppCron/ACInteractor/README.md

 ACInteractor is a Swift Package that supports a Use Case centric architecture and TDD in Swift projects.
 The basic idea is that one Use Case, and only one Use Case, is executed by a single class.
 As proposed by Robert C. Martin, these kind of classes are called Interactors.
 - Each Interactor has a Request model.
 - Each Interactor has a Response model.
-- Each Interactor has a Execute function that takes the Request model an returns the Response model.
+- Each Interactor has an Execute function that takes the Request model and returns the Response model.

 ``` Swift
 class LoginViewController: UIViewController {